 Clearance: 121.7 (available on the ramp)

 Elevation: 24 feet MSL

 Ramps and Storage: 30+ ramp tie down spaces.
-Limited hangar space for transient customers.
+Limited hangar space for visiting customers, please call ahead.

-Operations: Aransas County Airport Services manages the airport, provides fuel, tie down and hangar storage.
+Operations: Aransas County Airport Services manages the FBO, provides fuel, tie down and hangar storage.

 Runways: 14/32 - 5610' x 100' asphalt